foosasugaome/express-finance/README.md

 Run `npm install` to install all dependencies

 A free API key must be obtained from finnhub.io.
 This API key will be stored in the .env file.
+(Read `Changes` section at the bottom of the page.)

 ## ERD
 ![an imbedded draw.io png ERD](./wireframe/express_finance.drawio.png)